wur-bioinformatics/introduction-to-bioinformatics/week3.md

 The soft polytomy can imply different tree resolutions (from Page & Holmes, 1998).
 :::

-### Orthologs & paralogs
+### Orthologues & paralogues

-When the terminals included are actually *gene* or *protein sequences*, the tree will be a *gene tree*, likely containing *homologs* (derived from a common ancestor gene), possibly also *orthologs* and *paralogs*, the latter visualising gene duplications as multiple occurrences of particular terminals on the tree.
+When the terminals included are actually *gene* or *protein sequences*, the tree will be a *gene tree*, likely containing *homologues* (derived from a common ancestor gene), possibly also *orthologues* and *paralogues*, the latter visualising gene duplications as multiple occurrences of particular terminals on the tree.
 *Orthology* is the occurrence of corresponding, homologous (and mostly similar), genes in lineages resulting from speciation.
-For instance, human beta and chimp beta globin are orthologs.
+For instance, human beta and chimp beta globin are orthologues.
 Usually, these genes will have the same function in different species, but this doesn't need to be the case.
 *Paralogy* is the occurrence of similar genes resulting from gene duplication.
 For example, proteins from a gene family with different functions in the same species.
-{numref}`w3f2.4` illustrates the process of gene duplication followed by speciation (which represents an ideal case) and the challenge with resulting paralogs in phylogenetic analysis, especially when not all members of a gene family have been sampled.
+{numref}`w3f2.4` illustrates the process of gene duplication followed by speciation (which represents an ideal case) and the challenge with resulting paralogues in phylogenetic analysis, especially when not all members of a gene family have been sampled.

 :::{figure} images/Week3/w3_02_4v2.png
 :alt: Gene trees evolving in genic and taxic dimensions